Freemasonry is definitely one of the oldest existing organizations in the world. Its organized rituals have been around since pre-Medieval times.

 Illustrated by Symbols

-In fact if one takes a look at Masonic symbolism, which has existed since its very creation, and understands the meaning of each symbol, one can see that the principles upon which it was founded are still important today.
+If one takes a look at Masonic symbolism, which has existed since its very creation, and understands the meaning of each symbol, the principles upon which it was founded become evident.
+They are still important today.

 This explains why Freemasonry has not only survived throughout all these years but has progressively increased its members.

 So How Can One Define a Modern Freemason?

 We have seen that Freemasonry today is still relevant for its members and it’s not hard to describe the 21st century Freemason.